-In launching the Muni Rapid Network, the San Francisco Municipal Transportation Authority (SFMTA) is focusing on frequency and reliability on its most heavily used routes.
+The San Francisco Municipal Transportation Authority (SFMTA) has prioritized frequency and reliability on its most heavily used routes in launching the Muni Rapid Network.

-As San Francisco's first BRT project, it will run for two miles along Van Ness Ave. between Lombard and Mission Streets.
+It will be the first BRT project in San Francisco and run for two miles along Van Ness Ave. between Lombard and Mission Streets.

 The shortening of crosswalks, audible countdown signals and restricting left-turns are pedestrian safety improvements that are also part of the plan.

-Like Chicago’s experience with BRT on Ashland, community residents raised concerns with the project plan.
-In response, the city is taking steps to address their concerns.
+Like Chicago’s experience with BRT on Ashland, community residents raised issues with the project plan and the city is taking steps to address their concerns.

 SFMTA has also committed to other street improvements along Van Ness Ave.
 Projects to replace century old water mains and sewer pipes, upgrade street lights and add rain gardens are planned to be done in three segments over the next three years.